 Fuzzy fly by GyrfalconFuzzy fly by Gyrfalcon

-Yesterday was a bit exciting when Ron Dudley found a large falcon along the causeway to Antelope Island State Park.
-He did not know what the bird was.
-It first flew over us heading east and we turned around to try and catch up with it.
+The Gyrfalcon first flew over us heading east and we turned around to try and catch up with it.
 When we got turned around and headed east after the bird I was able to get a better look at it and I knew (or was almost certain) that he had located a Gyrfalcon.

 Nikon D810 LCD Screen - GyrfalconNikon D810 LCD Screen – Gyrfalcon

-After flying several miles the falcon landed on a mudflat and I was able to get some very long distance images of it then captured the blown up images with my cell phone and sent them to my friend Jerry Liguori for his ID expertise.
+After flying several miles the falcon landed on a mudflat and I was able to get some very long distance images of it then captured the blown up images on my LCD with my cell phone and sent them to my friend Jerry Liguori for his ID expertise.
 I was 95% certain of the ID but I really wanted to be sure.
 Jerry ID’d it as a juvenile Gray Gyrfalcon.

 The image above is a cell phone capture of my Nikon D810 LCD screen that shows just how tiny in the frame the gyrfalcon was after it took off from the mudflat.